jakubbak-online/deal-hunter/README.md

-# DealHunter - bot for sniping on OLX.pl!
+# deal-hunter - bot for sniping on OLX.pl!

 ---

-## What is DealHunter?
+## What is deal-hunter?

 DealHunter is a sniping tool for OLX.pl (polish craigslist-like site). \
 (at least for now) It takes .csv file as an input about searches information, and telegram bot API to send notifications.